AlbertSolomon/tubepy/README.md

 Keep in mind that you might need to provide extra information or configuration options to the ``setup.py`` file for a more personalized build process.

+### Installer Script

+Before running ``tubepy_installer_exe_script.iss``, make sure you have Inno Setup installed.
+Open the script in the editor, modify the directory paths to match your project, and hit run.
+Happy installing!

 ## Contributions

 > For more information on how to contribute please read the CONTRIBUTIONS.md file.